 - Certified copy of the balance sheet and the accounting details about loss/ profit relating to the basis period.

-So, if you have plans and are ready to start a new business in Hong Kong as a sole proprietorship, then register your company today!
+So, if you have plans and are ready to start a new business in Hong Kong as a sole proprietorship, then contact us today!